 Enter the tote bag — the do-all, catch-all, versatile workhorse of the modern-day woman.
 It is absolutely not uncommon to find a woman carrying a large, sturdy, tote bag with her wherever she goes.

 Tote bags have their own conception story.
 But for every tote that was conceptualized before the modern-day tote, the primary purpose was practicality.
-Toes were always designed to make it easier for you to carry the things that you need with you via a durable and well-designed bag.
+Totes were always designed to make it easier for you to carry the things that you need with you via a durable and well-designed bag.

 These bags are so versatile they can be used for just about anything.